Overview

 Application blindspots

-Year after year organizations increase their application security budgets and despite their efforts, application attacks continue to rise.
-Attackers know that if they can exploit vulnerabilities at the application level they can hang around undetected for a long time, covering their tracks as they go.
-"Shift-left" solutions like Software Composition Analysis (SCA) and Static Application Security Testing (SAST) can help developers make applications more secure before they deploy, but many vulnerabilities will still slip through the cracks.
+Application attacks are on the rise, and attackers know if they can exploit vulnerabilities at the application level they can remain undetected for a long time, covering their tracks as they go.
+"Shift-left" solutions like Software Composition Analysis (SCA) and Static Application Security Testing (SAST) are not enough—they can help developers make applications more secure before they deploy, but many vulnerabilities will still slip through the cracks.

-Most cyberattacks target applications, but most detection and response solutions, including Web Application Firewalls (WAF) or Cloud Native Application Protection Platforms (CNAPP), can only see and protect an application from the outside.
+Most cyberattacks target applications, but most detection and response solutions, including Web Application Firewalls (WAF) and Cloud Workload Protection Platforms (CWPP) , can only see and protect an application from the outside.
 With this blindspot, organizations can only detect and block attacks once they reach the infrastructure perimeter around the application–meaning they have little insight as to what part of the application needs to be repaired.

 Detection delays